+A futures bet is another way to bet during the college football season.
 A futures bet is exactly what the name suggests: a bet paid out in the future if it wins.
-The most popular futures bet in college football is wagering on which team will win the National Championship.
+The most popular futures bet is by choosing which team will win the National Championship.
 Let’s say you bet $100 on the Ohio State Buckeyes to win the National Championship at odds of +700 in July.
 If the Buckeyes win the title, you win $700, plus the $100 you wagered for a profit of $800, but have to wait until February to collect the money.
-Bettors can often find value with future bets early because odds change throughout the season.
+Bettors can often find value by making college footballs picks like this early because odds change throughout the season.

 Another popular college football future is wagering on which player will win the Heisman Trophy.
 Last year, Oklahoma quarterback Kyler Murray won the Heisman Trophy after opening at odds of 20/1.
 A $100 bet on Murray at those odds would have paid out $2,000, netting a profit of $2,100.

-There are many different college football prop, or proposition bets, including player props, game props and season props.
+There are many different college football props, or proposition bets, including player props, game props and season props.
 A player prop is exclusive to the outcome of a particular player.
-For example, Kyler Murray to throw over/under 2.5 touchdowns in a game.
+For example, a bet on Kyler Murray to throw over/under 2.5 touchdowns in a game is a prop bet.

-A game prop is something specific to that game like will their be a safety scored.
+Game props is something specific to that game like will there be a safety scored.
 Bettors can wager yes or no. Last year’s National Championship game offered over 200 player and game props.
 Player and game props are more popular in the NFL.
 Most fans know a greater number of NFL players, in large part due to the popularity of fantasy football.